 If a police officer were to detain you while under the possession of kratom, there’s a very good chance he or she would not be able to identify the plant.
 Your kratom may be confiscated, but after testing the substance it would be returned to you without any charges.

 Texas’ high tolerance (pun very intended) to the legalization of kratom may be partly due to its location.
 Texas is located on the southern border known for its high level of drug smuggling.

-When you have highly addictive and dangerous drugs such as meth and heroin being smuggled through your state, a dry powder that helps people alleviate pain and anxiety may seem a bit less concerning.
+When you have highly addictive and dangerous drugs such as meth and heroin being smuggled through your state, a dry powder that helps people alleviate body discomfort and stress may seem a bit less concerning.

 Will Kratom Always be Legal in Texas?